timboettiger/action-replay-mk-iii/README.md

 ---

-### Discover the Full Power of the Action Replay MK III
+### Discover the Full Power of the Action Replay MK3!

 Finding in-depth information (or even basic manuals) for this Super Nintendo cheat device is difficult.
 Here you find:
 - revised and up-to-date manuals (de/en)
 - print-ready repro labels
-- further informations on the built-in code database
+- further information on the built-in code database
-- project "UI Preservaction" - an ui documentation
+- project "UI Preservation" - a UI documentation
 - comparison to other cheat-devices or SNES region adapters

-The Pro Action Replay MK III is my favorite SNES cheat device, because it's much more a swiss army knife:
+The Pro Action Replay MK III is my favorite SNES cheat device because it's much more like a Swiss Army knife:
 - a region adapter
 - a cheat code device
 - a cheat code finder (trainer)
 - a cheat code database
-- a mouse or joypad driven user interface
+- a mouse or joypad-driven user interface

 ### Why did you make this?